ApolloAuto/apollo/docs/specs/dreamview_usage_table.md

 If route editing is on, routing point(s) can be added visually on the map.

 If route editing is off, clicking a desired POI will send a routing request to the server.
-If the selected POI contains only a point, the start point of the routing request is current position of the autonomous car; otherwise, the start position is the first point from the desired route.
+If the selected POI contains only a point, the start point of the routing request is the current position of the autonomous car; otherwise, the start position is the first point from the desired route.

 To edit POIs, see default_end_way_point.txt file under the directory of the map data.
 For example, if the map selected from the map selector is "Demo", then [default_end_way_point.txt](https://github.com/ApolloAuto/apollo/blob/master/modules/map/data/demo/default_end_way_point.txt) is located under modules/map/data/demo.